Agriculture, Fisheries and Conservation Department

 Starting off at Fanling or Yuen Long, the hike to Lam Tsuen Country Park is taxing.
 The gravelly hill path winds up steep rugged slopes, but there are grand shanshui along the way.
 Up on the ridge, the gaze takes in Yuen Long Plain, Nam Sang Wai, Mai Po and Deep Bay, set against Shenzhen in the far distance.
 Immediately below the slopes are Fairview Park and Kam Tin.

-There are information boards in the park, and indicative 3D maps to show the local topography.
+There are information boards in the park.
 To prevent accidental falls, dangerous sections of the path are fitted with metal chains.

 Kadoorie Farm nearby and the woodlands behind Pak Ngau Shek Village are extremely rich in flora.
 In these pastoral plantations, you find Machilus species, Taiwan Acacia (Acacia confusa) and Brisbane Box (Lophostemon confertus).
 In the forests behind Pak Ngau Shek Village, a 20 m row of Acacias make up a green firebreak that can effectively stop hillfires from spreading.